DanielChuDC/exhilarating-auto-provision/README.md

 ### Architecture

 - This is Lambda orchestration.
-Orchestration will be handled by AWS Step Functions, and services handling requests will be handled by AWS Fargate running on Amazon ECS
+Orchestration will be handled by AWS Step Functions, and services handling requests will be handled by AWS Serverless Computing or AWS Fargate running on Amazon ECS

 ##### Source technology stack